Battle of Nuclear Buttons

 However, this move by South Korean President, Moon Jae In, is not taken so well by the conservative population in South Korea.
 The issue of a joint women’s hockey team caused notable debate in South Korea with a majority of South Koreans opposed to the idea.
 The conservative population in South Korea have accused their president for opening the door for conversion of the Pyeongchang Olympics to Pyongyang Olympics.
 A protest broke out in Seoul, upon the arrival of a North Korean celebrity, Hyon Song-Wol which was marked by the burning of Kim Jong Un’s photo.
 Would the people of two nations, who have developed separate identities adhere to the idea of a unified team to improve diplomatic ties?
 The jury is still out.

-It seems that an isolated North Korea, is building a network of allies starting with South Korea.
+It seems that the isolated country, North Korea, is building a network of allies starting with South Korea.
 Critics say that the improving of North-South Korea relations could be tactic by Kim Jong Un to reduce US-led sanctions against North Korea and portraying the US as the primary obstacle between the two nations.
 However, it is hardly likely that despite improved North and South Korea relations, Kim Jong Un, is going to give up the nuclear programme, considering his behavior in the past.

 Looking at North Korea’s behaviour over the past decade, it seems that the aggressive US stance towards North Korea has only been seen to make things worse.
 Coercive diplomacy and economic sanctions seem to have failed to annihilate North Korea’s nuclear ambitions.
 In 2017, North Korea fired 23 missiles and conducted 16 nuclear tests despite the plea to stop by the international community.
 Despite UN Security Council sanctions passed in September, North Korea tested the ICBM, Hwasong-15 which was capable of hitting the US mainland, in November 2017.
 Kim Jong Un, certainly has no interest or intention to give up his nuclear ambition.